Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

 As an immediate consequence of Proposition \ref{prop:bimontobimon}, we have the following.

 \begin{thm} Let $A$ be an abelian variety.
-Then the functors $\PP$ and $\Spec$ establish a contravariant isomorphism between the category of affine morphisms of monoid schemes $q_M:M \to A$ with arrows the morphisms of schemes of monoids $f:(q_M:M \to A) \to (q_N:N \to A)$ that make the diagram below commutative: and the category of sheaf of bimonoids on $A$ (see Definition \ref{defn:bialgebrasheaf}) with arrows the sheaf morphisms of bimonoids. \end{thm}
+Then the functors $\PP$ and $\Spec$ establish a contravariant isomorphism between $\MmoraffA$ and the category of sheaves of bimonoids on $A$ (see Notation \ref{nota:MMor} and Definition \ref{defn:bialgebrasheaf}) with arrows the sheaf morphisms of bimonoids. \end{thm}